PeterKBailey/Traffic-Sign-Detection/README.md

 ## Overview
 There are a few key components to the project
-1. Our custom AlexNet traffic sign categorization neural network
+1. Our custom LeNet and VGGnet traffic sign categorization neural networks
 2. The YOLOv5 training neural network
 3. The Flutter mobile app